jadref/buffer_bci/readme.txt

 Read the readme.txt file in either of the games, imaginedMovement, or matrixSpeller directories for instructions on how to startup and run those demos.

 To run the games demo:

+1) Start the data Acquisation system.

+ If you have *no* EEG hardware, but just want to test:
-1) Start a buffer by running: dataAcq/startBuffer.bat or buffer/startBuffer.sh
+  1.1) start a buffer by running: dataAcq/startBuffer.bat or buffer/startBuffer.sh
-(optional) 1.1) Start a simulated data source (if you don't have an measurement system connected) by running: dataAcq/startSignalProxy.bat or .sh
+  1.2) start a *simulated* data source by running: dataAcq/startSignalProxy.bat or .sh

+ If you have EEG hardware connected then depending on the hardware:
+  TMSi Mobita
+  		 1.1) start a buffer by running: dataAcq/startBuffer.bat or buffer/startBuffer.sh
+       1.2) start the hardware driver by running: dataAcq/startMobita.bat or dataAcq/startMobita.sh Emotiv Epoc:
+	    1.1) start the hardware driver *only* by running: dataAcq/startEmotiv.bat or dataAcq/startEmotiv.sh Biosemi Active 2:
+       1.1) start the hardware driver *only* by running: dataAcq/startBiosemi.bat or dataAcq/startBiosemi.sh

 2) Start the Matlab based signal processing process by running: games/startSigProcBuffer.bat or .sh

 3) Start the Matlab based experiment control & stimulus presentation system by running : games/runGame.bat or runGame.sh

 4) Type in the subject name to the experiment control window, and then run through each of the experiment phases:

    Practice -- practice the task to be used in the BCI.
 Green arrows indicate target locations you should attend to by counting the white and red arrow 'flashes'

-   Calibration -- get calibration data by attending as instructed for ~90seconds Classifier Training -- train a classifier using the calibration data.
+   Calibration -- get calibration data by attending as instructed for ~90seconds

+   Classifier Training -- train a classifier using the calibration data.
 3 windows will pop-up showing: Per-class ERPs, per-class AUCs, and cross-validated classification performance.

 5) Select the game you would like to play!